MaxGalindo150/MaxGAlindo150/README.md

 ---

 #### Let’s Connect:
 I am open to collaborations in AI and Machine Learning, especially in the areas of **Reinforcement Learning** and **applied research**.
-Let’s work together to build impactful solutions.

 - **Twitter**: [@MaxGalindo5](https://twitter.com/MaxGalindo5)
 - **GitHub**: Feel free to explore my repositories.